Ken Weaver (racing driver): ARCA career

 Weaver began racing in the ARCA Re/Max Series in 2002.
-In 2005 and 2006, after modest results to start his career, his performance significantly, highlighted by 15 top 10s and four 2nd-place finishes in 2005.
+In 2005 and 2006, after modest results to start his career, his performance significantly, highlighted by 15 top-tens and four second-place finishes in 2005.
 He drove the No. 20 PhoneCo Dodge for the 2006 season.

 Business career

 Weaver purchased Freedom Power Electric in 2006 which provides pre-paid electricity to Texas consumers with credit problems.
 During August 2009, he transferred his ownership to an irrevocable trust controlled by his ex-wife after it was exposed by the Dallas Morning News that he had a criminal past that he failed to disclose on his initial application with the Texas Public Utilities Commission, a fact that could have affected his ability to purchase the regulated company.
 It was also discovered that while he claimed to have dual Bachelor degrees from the University of North Texas, he actually had only taken a few classes and dropped out, never obtaining a degree from any university.